|

 level with the 1st watt, you’re not likely to hear what’s happening

-in that 1st watt.
+in the 1st watt.
 For a driver to achieve a high efficiency

-and layers of a good recording you need fast, efficient and
+and layers of a good recording you need speakers that

 A